Discover Early Learning Activities for Young Nautical Adventurers

 Arrange and Glue: Provide a canvas or paper for them to arrange their findings and glue them down.

 Discuss: Encourage children to talk about their collage, fostering language skills and self-expression.
+Where did the shells come from, where did the driftwood come from?
+How far did they travel?

 Plant Growth Observation